SnapKit/SnapKit/ISSUE_TEMPLATE.md

 ### Issue Description

-⚠️ Replace this with the description of your issue, if this template is incomplete your issue may be closed with no comment. ⚠️
+⚠️ Replace this with the description of your issue. ⚠️ 🚫 If this template is not filled out your issue **will** be closed with no comment. 🚫